An open-source package manager for agent skills

 No proprietary manifest.
 Just SKILL.md.

-Crew reads the Agent Skills specification directly.
-Crew-specific metadata lives under metadata.crew so the skill stays fully spec-compliant — readable by any agent, not just the ones crew installs into.
+Homecrew reads the agent skills specification directly.
+Homecrew-specific metadata lives under metadata.crew so the skill stays fully spec-compliant — readable by any agent, not just the ones Homecrew installs into.

 ---